CASTLE-Panel/castle/README.md

 For details on how the sequencing was performed, plase see [DeepSomatic preprint](https://www.biorxiv.org/content/10.1101/2024.08.16.608331v1.full).

-Recently, additional ultra-long ONT and PoreC data was generated to facilitate chromosome-scale phasing and de novo assmebly.
+Recently, we generated additional ultra-long ONT and PoreC data for a subset of cell lines to improve chromosome-scale phasing and de novo assmebly.

 ### CASTLE panel core data